-At the Centre: The Teacher as Facilitator of Experience
+At the Centre: The Teacher as Facilitator of Direct Experience

 Today, discovery through direct experience, cultural transmission, and subsequently, contemplation and reflection are at the centre of my teaching philosophy.
 These go beyond techniques such as learning-centred teaching and modality teaching to form a teaching-learning practice that is more akin to spiritual discovery and practice than modern educational pedagogy.

-As a teacher I have developed into a facilitator, setting the stage for students to experience, discover, and reflect upon things themselves.
-This has manifested both in my ensemble rehearsals as well as my academic courses.
+As a teacher I have developed into a facilitator, setting the stage for students to experience, discover, and reflect upon things for themselves.
+This manifests in both my ensemble rehearsals and my academic courses.
 Not surprisingly, there is still a great deal of conventional teaching that takes place in such facilitations.
-These include things such as defining terms and parameters, assisting with techniques, demonstrating and teaching necessary skills, and providing helpful information, guidance, and assistance as needed.
+This includes things such as defining terms and parameters, assisting with techniques, demonstrating and teaching necessary skills, and providing helpful information, guidance, and assistance as needed.
 The greatest change in moving towards facilitation is in my ability to watch students for indications of discovery and understanding.
 My teacher observation skills have developed rapidly as facilitation has moved to the centre.

 Although facilitation places student experience at the centre, it also benefits the teacher greatly.
-Supporting discovery and experience in students changes the way in which the teacher encounters the materials as well.
-There is a partnership of discovery whereby students and teacher encounter materials together and discoveries, experiences and reflections are affirmed and supported.
-This is a very fulfilling situation for me as a teacher.
-I share in the so-called “light-bulb moments,” but more often than not, student insights inform and challenge my own assumptions, resulting in more discussion and reflection.
+Supporting student discovery and experience changes the way in which the teacher encounters the materials as well.
+There is a partnership of discovery wherein students and teacher encounter materials together, and experiences and reflections are affirmed and supported.
+This is very fulfilling for me as a teacher.
+I share in students’ “light-bulb moments,” but more often than not, student insights inform and challenge my own assumptions, resulting in more discussion and reflection.
 In this “facilitation/discovery” paradigm students and teacher work to support, affirm, and ultimately negotiate and mediate what is gained from the experiences.
-Stated succinctly, both student and teacher undergo transformation and growth.
+Both students and teacher undergo transformation and growth.
 (Unfortunately, there is no way to gauge this in student course evaluations).

 The Importance of the Teacher: Transmission

 With the rapid advance of widely available information via the internet and especially cross-cultural and global information, the role of the teacher has changed from being the sole conduit of higher level knowledge and information (a gatekeeper) to being a guide, facilitator, and a contributor to wisdom in sorting, processing, and managing the media deluge that students confront.
-One might argue that the role of the teacher is more crucial today than in previous times precisely because personal experience is now more crucial in the learning formula.
+The role of the teacher is arguably more crucial today than in previous times precisely because personal experience is now more crucial in the learning formula.
 Yet, we are ill-equipped to integrate direct experience into conventional pedagogical models.

 For the past three decades, I have been a spiritual student of esoteric Buddhism (Zen and Mahayana) and a musical student of the Japanese Zen Buddhist shakuhachi.
 Transmission in shakuhachi seeks to deliver more than techniques and traditions.
 Because it was developed within the context of Zen Buddhist practices, shakuhachi transmission immerses the practitioner in the fundamentals of musical contemplative practice (meditation, posture, breathing, concepts of pitch, breath rhythm, phrasing, cultural values/concepts, and sonic manifestation of philosophical ideas) while simultaneously reinforcing and strengthening the musical/spiritual practice of the teacher.
-Both teacher and student gain through direct experience of the encounter.
+Both teacher and student are transformed through direct experience of the encounter.
 It is the dedicated student that makes the teacher great, although conventional wisdom teaches us just the opposite.

 During transmission, openness, empathy, and the wisdom of the teacher figure prominently in order to create a safe and accepting environment in which a student can be immersed.
-The key here is openness and empathy, which under this form of teaching is even more important than expert knowledge.
+Under this form of teaching, openness and empathy are even more important than expert knowledge.
 The particulars of these elements are, of course, under control of the teacher and his/her wisdom and experience.
 Although it is completely possible for transmission to occur with a large number of students at a time, it is extremely effective as personal dialogue between teacher and student as it can require subtle cues not possible in conventional lessons or classroom techniques.
-If I approach my studio, classroom sessions, and rehearsals as transmissions, it changes my approach and allows for a greater sense of dialogue, openness, and empathy.
+If I approach my studio, classroom sessions, and rehearsals as transmissions, it allows for a greater sense of dialogue, openness, and empathy.

 Creating a Learning Community